-§16-2P-10.
+§16-2Q-10.
 Severability.

-- 1 It is the intent of the Legislature that every provision of this article shall operate with equal - 2 force and shall be severable one from the other and that, in the event that any provision of this - 3 article shall be held invalid or unenforceable by a court of competent jurisdiction, said provision - 4 shall be deemed severable and the remaining provisions of this article deemed fully enforceable.
+- 1 It is the intent of the Legislature that every provision of this article shall operate with equal - 2 force and shall be severable one from the other and that, if any provision of this article is held - 3 invalid or unenforceable by a court of competent jurisdiction, that provision shall be deemed - 4 severable and the remaining provisions of this article deemed fully enforceable.

-§16-2P-11.
+§16-2Q-11.
 Right of Intervention.

-- The Legislature, through one or more sponsors of this article duly appointed by resolution - 2 of their respective chamber, may intervene as a matter of right in any case in which the - 3 constitutionality of this article is challenged.
+- 1 The Legislature, through one or more sponsors of this article duly appointed by resolution - 2 of their respective chamber, may intervene as a matter of right in any case in which the - 3 constitutionality of this article is challenged.

-§16-2P-12.
+§16-2Q-12.
 Effective Date.

-1 This Act shall take effect on July 1, 2020.
+1 This Act shall take effect on July 1, 2021.